OpenTranslationBible/open-bible/en-GB/17.Esther/md/esther-09.md

 ## Esther 9:6

-In the citadel of Susa, the Jews killed and destroyed five hundred men.
+Within the fortress of Susa, the Jews killed and destroyed five hundred men.

 ## Esther 9:7